Need serology?

 About Zoologix

-Zoologix serves veterinarians, researchers, zoos and animal care facilities with molecular diagnostic testing for infectious diseases that affect primates and other animals.
+Since 2004, Zoologix has served animal care professionals with molecular diagnostic testing for infectious diseases that affect primates and other animals.
 Other testing facilities perform PCR testing as a sideline.
 Because we specialize in PCR assays for infectious diseases of animals, our lab staff are adept at performing protocols designed to maintain specimen integrity and maximize assay specificity and sensitivity.
 We provide fast turnaround and competitive pricing in each of our assay categories.

 Client samples are stored at our lab for six months to facilitate any followup testing.